-A new Sydney conference will focus on improving collaboration across phase one clinical trials in Australia, with the aim of creating more new treatments for people with cancer.
+A new Sydney conference is focusing on improving collaboration across phase one clinical trials in Australia, with the aim of creating more new treatments for people with cancer.

 Smoking rates in Aboriginal communities in Australia are more than double the rest of the population, but the Aboriginal Quitline is aiming to close the gap.